 Well - maybe number two second to Coeliac UK - but still, this coeliac disease FAQs post is designed to help you with every aspect of a gluten free diet.

 It seems while something are straight cut - no bread, no cakes, no doughnuts - others are a little more confusing.

 Call it a 'Coeliac FAQs' if you will.
 But I thought I'd gather together some of the questions I see asked the most on Facebook into one handy blog post.

-I really hope these answers will come in handy - I've done a lot of research and consulting with Coeliac UK and various companies on these but of course, if anything changes, I will update you!
+I really hope these answers will come in handy - I've done a lot of research and consulting with Coeliac UK and various companies on these.

-All advice was correct at the time of publishing but please do, as always, double check yourself.
+All advice was correct at the time of publishing (last updated May 2021) but please do, as always, double check yourself.

 Is Bisto Best gluten free?

-Ah, Bisto.
 I remember for years having jars of Bisto Best (not the granules in tubs - they have gluten) but there seems to be a lot of controversy surrounding it now.

 Is Vimto gluten free?

 I've seen a lot of heated debates about Vimto, but it appears that although it contains Barley Malt (which has to be listed in bold because it is an allergen) it is in fact gluten free.

 Vimto says on its website: "Vimto is classed as gluten-free.
 There is a very small amount of gluten present which carries through from the barley malt used in its manufacture, but the level is far below the threshold above which it would be considered to contain gluten (20 parts per million)."

-Is malt vinegar gluten free?
+Is barley malt vinegar gluten free?